Skip to content

 Add to Calendar

-Presented in partnership with the Lillian and Albert Small Capital Jewish Museum and the Roy Rosenzweig Center for History and New Media at George Mason University, “Antisemitism, U.S.A.” is a panel conversation featuring contributors from the upcoming podcast of the same name, including noted scholars Mark Oppenheimer, Lincoln Mullen, Bradley Hart, and Alexandria Frisch.
+Presented in partnership with the Roy Rosenzweig Center for History and New Media at George Mason University, “Antisemitism, U.S.A.” is a panel conversation featuring contributors from the upcoming podcast of the same name, including noted scholars Mark Oppenheimer, Lincoln Mullen, Bradley Hart, and Alexandria Frisch.
 This panel is moderated by Capital Jewish Museum curator, Sarah Leavitt.

 The panelists, each bringing their unique expertise, will explore the historical roots, evolution, and modern manifestations of antisemitism within the U.S. This dialogue aims to enhance our understanding of antisemitism’s complexities and persistence, equipping attendees with a better grasp of its impact on society and encouraging active engagement in combating prejudice.